alexgo-io/alexlab-doc/product-features/liquidity-providers/how-to.md

 When you set the amount for one token, the corresponding amount for the other token is automatically calculated, as liquidity must be provided in equal value for both tokens.

 <figure><img src="../../.gitbook/assets/liquidity-providers/adding-liquidity-3-pool-control-panel.png" alt=""><figcaption><p>Control panel example for STX - ALEX liquidity pool.
 Amount is set to 4 STX and ALEX token amount is automatically determined.</p></figcaption></figure>

+{% hint style="info" %}
+Clicking the "Max" button will automatically set the amount to your total available balance.
+{% endhint %}

+{% hint style="warning" %}
+The APR metric is the same as the displayed in the Fee Rebate column on the previous step.
+{% endhint %}

 ### Step 4